Sallie Mae Review: Private Student Loans for Every Level of Higher Education

 Most private student loans require a cosigner — that is, someone who agrees to repay your debt if you can’t.
 This special someone would need to meet the lender’s credit criteria to help the student borrower qualify for the loan.

 In the case of Sallie Mae, it’s very possible that undergraduate students and many others will need a cosigner to gain lender approval.
-In fact, the average FICO score of Sallie Mae reviewed and approved borrowers in 2020 was 749.

 When you receive lender approval with some financial institutions, particularly digital companies, you’re quoted multiple rates and loan terms to choose from.
 You might be offered fixed and variable rates for a loan to be repaid over 5, 10 or 15 years, for example.